 Teaching is a central part of my intellectual life.
-This term, as often, I am teaching a lot of Aristotle.

 I’m currently planning future courses on medieval metaphysics, and totalitarianisms.